ElementAI/haven_old/README.md

 #### 2. Defining the Hyperparameters

-Define an experiment group `mnist` as a list of hyperparameters
+Add to `trainval.py` the following dictionary which defines a set of hyperparameters for Mnist.
+This dictionary defines a `mnist` experiment group.

 ```python
 from haven import haven_utils as hu